 We, people, always strive to be right: in front of ourselves, the people we meet on the street, our colleagues, in front of our spouse.

 Before we answer, let’s talk about something different.
-Let say you’re about to make a decision – about what kind, and brand, of a laptop to purchase.
+Let say you’re about to make a decision about purchasing a new laptop.
 You set a budget, then, you start reading and watching reviews online, comparing specifications.
 Finally, you decide to purchase a Lenovo laptop.
 What will happen next?
 Your behavior will change favoring the brand you’ve just trusted with your money.
 You may even begin talking more about Lenovo laptops.
 What people say will no longer be registered in your brain.
 The decision is already made, your brain now considers Lenovo as the best laptop on the market.
 Period.

 Now, imagine the same situation but this time a man wearing a suit, with nice shoes, freshly shaved, good manners asks you the same thing.
 What would you say?
-Hmm, I am sure you will think about it and even consider giving this well-shaped-model-looking-guy 10 of your precious dollars.
+Hmm, I am sure you will think about it twice and probably even consider giving this well-shaped-model-looking guy 10 of your precious dollars.

 So, what’s the point of all of this?

-What I want to mention here is that we’re more willing to trust someone who represents credibility.
-Society established, long time ago, the trustworthy foundations.
-The profile of such people includes: manners, natural beauty, intonation, body language, rank, clothing, famousness.
+Simple.
+We’re more willing to trust someone who represents credibility.
+Society established, a long time ago, trustworthy foundations.
+The profile of such people includes the following: manners, natural beauty, intonation, body language, rank, clothing, famousness.

 Often we buy things just because our favorite athlete is recommending them.
-Same applies when we visit the doctor.
+The same applies when we visit the doctor.
 We believe his judgment – a stranger in a white coat – more than what our mothers tell us.

-Teach your kids self-esteem: A lot can be said in defense of ego and self-esteem – both good and bad things.
-But being confident will not only help you speak loud and clear in front of other people, it will also make you a better person in general.
-A person who will avoid doing cruel or stupid things.
-If you have high oppinion of yourself, you’ll be more likely to resist the temptation of cheating on exam or on your wife, because such behavior is not in correlation with your understanding of the world.
-If you’re confident in yourself, you won’t expose yourself in situation that might hurt your reputation because you’ll have a lot to lose.
+- Teach your kids self-esteem: A lot can be said in defense of ego and self-esteem – both good and bad things.
+But being confident will not only help you speak loud and clear in front of other people, but it will also make you a better person in general.
+If you have a high opinion of yourself, you’ll be more likely to resist the temptation of cheating on an exam or on your wife, because such behavior is not in correlation with your understanding of the world.
+If you’re confident in yourself, you won’t expose yourself to situations that might hurt your reputation because you’ll have a lot to lose.

-Be an expert: Our opinions are influenced by individuals who are experts in a specific field.
+- Be an expert: Our opinions are influenced by individuals who are experts in a specific field.
 Position yourself as such type of guy/girl, if you want to grow your audience.
-Even if even if we have not perfected our craft yet, others don’t know that.
+Even if we have not perfected our craft yet, others don’t know that.
 Become more “likable” for the people you want to influence.
-We tend to listen more the people we actually like.
+We tend to listen more to the people we like.

-Influence people to do good things: The more you get to understand why people do what they do, the more you’ll expand your abilities to lean them towards a particular outcome that suits you best Meaning, you can influence their decision.
+- Influence people to do good things: The more you understand why people do what they do, the more you’ll expand your abilities to lean them towards a particular outcome that suits.
 It might sound a cruel thing to do – and a lot of times is.
 But it can be different.
-The mechanisms you learn along the way can be used to make others eat less fat, love their spouse, find inner motivation to do a particular task.
+The mechanisms you learn along the way can be used to make others eat less fat, love their spouse, find inner motivation to do a particular task, be better in general.

 Commentary And My Personal Takeaway

-Even though we transcendence all living things on this planet, at least with potential, we still remain animals deep inside.
+Even though we transcendence all living things on this planet we still remain animals deep inside.
 The main difference is that we have technology.
 We are like monkeys with smartphones.